For Faculty & Staff

 - When possible, provide students an opportunity to help you with your research.

 - Have you done off-campus consulting work?
 If so, encourage your clients to consider Geneseo graduates for entry-level opportunities.
-In addition, if you are aware of employers hiring, encourage them to contact Career Development to take advantage of KnightJobs postings and on-campus recruiting opportunities.
+Also, if you are aware of employers hiring, help them to contact Career Design to take advantage of KnightJobs postings and on-campus recruiting opportunities.

 - Bring students along with you to regional and national meetings, introduce them to your colleagues, and help them learn how to network.